A slice being taken out of a strawberry rhubarb cake

 Making the brown butter

-First things first, you need to make some brown butter.
-The key to browning butter is letting it cook just long enough before it starts to burn.
+The key to making brown butter is letting it cook just long enough before it starts to burn.
 Follow these steps:

 • Slice the butter into a few pieces and melt it in a saucepan over medium-low heat.